 Frank: This year was a very difficult year, as you know.
 I mean, thirty games under .500 is frustrating for anybody, you don’t want to lose at any level.
 But, to answer your question, after the ‘15 season when we went for it and got to the World Series, we lost a lot of pitching depth.
 Most of those guys would’ve been at the Double-A or Triple-A level this year that would’ve made a big, big difference.
 I think at one time we didn’t have a guy on the 40-man roster on our 13-man pitching staff, at one time during the season!

 The most important thing for a coach is to make these kids, and this is a pitching coach, hitting coach, manager, coordinator, you want to make these kids as good as they can possibly be.
 (You want to help them) be able to get up to the big leagues to help the big league club for as long as they can, but (also) just to be able to live out a dream.
-So, to answer your question of the two or three guys that really came through this year that really opened up some eyes in the organization, one was Tyler Pill.
+To answer your question of the two or three guys that really came through this year that really opened up some eyes in the organization, one was Tyler Pill.

 I think that Tyler was never able to break that wall between Double-A and Triple-A. This year, he not only broke through that wall but he just shattered the wall!
 He pitched great with us at Triple-A when he got called up.
 He started at Double-A, got to Triple-A in a hurry, (and) did a great job with us.
 The Mets needed an arm up there and he did a great job for the short period of time that they asked for.
 Ultimately he got hurt and had the surgery.
-But, he was the guy if you were to ask at the beginning of the season, would he have made a difference at the big league level?
+But he was the guy if you were to ask at the beginning of the season, would he have made a difference at the big league level?
 A lot of people would’ve said well, I don’t know.
 He was the one guy starting wise that really opened up a lot of eyes after everything was said and done.

 The three relievers that blossomed this year, (one) was Paul Sewald.
 We’ve always known how good he was but when you watch him on an everyday basis, that’s when the kid wins you over.
 From his work ethic, to how he approaches every game, to how meticulous he is on the mound; quick worker, strike thrower, does everything you could ask him.
-If I watched you pitch yesterday Mathew, and then I don’t come back for three months to watch you again, you’re going to go, he doesn’t impress me there’s nothing there that impresses me.
-But when you watch him on an everyday basis you go, hey, this kid’s got something, let’s give him an opportunity to see what he can do.
+If I watched you pitch yesterday, Mathew, and then I don’t come back for three months to watch you again, you’re going to go, he doesn’t impress me there’s nothing there that impresses me.
+But when you watch him on an every day basis you go, hey, this kid’s got something, let’s give him an opportunity to see what he can do.
 He went up there and he’s had a couple of bad games up there but he’s a rookie, that’s going to happen.

 Chasen Bradford has gotten an opportunity after seven years with this organization.
 I think everybody was finally in tune with the fact that he’s a sinker-ball pitcher; he will get ground ball after ground ball.
 He’s not going to be that prototypical 96-mile-per-hour strikeout reliever that baseball looks at today.
 So it took him a while to get his opportunity, but he’s been called up there and I’ve thought since he’s been up there that he’s done a very credible job.